netcinematics/ALPHABITZ_AI_V2/MARKDOWN/AXI_AI_ALPHABITZ_V4.md

 The 'LexSciEngine' class utilizes Gemini's native JSON capabilities to act as a Semantic_Pryzm.

-> Not unlike a TELESCOPE or a MICROSCOPE - we are work on a TELLECTOSCOPE - to SEE CONCEPTS.
+> Not unlike a TELESCOPE or a MICROSCOPE - we built a TELLECTOSCOPE - to SEE CONCEPTS.

 <img width="80%" height="863" alt="Screenshot 2025-02-11 114153" src="https://github.com/user-attachments/assets/08943324-4392-44b4-8477-0131c1ed504e" />